MarkLester10/MarkLester10/README.md

 ## I'm a Student and Aspiring Full-Stack Developer!

-- 🔭 Right now I'm studying React js (morning session) and Laravel (afternoon session) every weekdays.
+- 🔭 Right now I'm studying Vue js and Tailwind Css (morning session) and Laravel (afternoon session) every weekdays.
 And every weekend I have this upskill program which focused on improving my front-end skills.
 (HTML,CSS,JS and Adobe XD)
 - 🌱 I’m continuously learning the advance features of php/Laravel and integrating either Vue Js or React Js with it to create a Full-Stack Dev Environment.
       And the rest is almost everything about Web Development and Technologies 🤣
 - 🎯 As a student, I'm very focus right now on developing my career.
 I'm a proactive, career driven and motivated person.